csiro-fair/marimba/README.md

 │
 │   .flake8                     - Custom flake8 settings
-│   .pre-commit-config.yaml     - Pre-commit hooks that can be executed locally and in CI │   Dockerfile                  - Main Dockerfile to build MarImBA in a Docker container │   pyproject.toml              - Custom Python Black settings │   README.md                   - This file!
+│   .pre-commit-config.yaml     - Pre-commit hooks that can be executed locally and in CI │   Dockerfile                  - Main Dockerfile to build Marimba in a Docker container │   pyproject.toml              - Custom Python Black settings │   README.md                   - This file!
 │   requirements.txt            - Pip dependencies for Python virtual environment